YannisPap/site/_pages/about.md

 layout: single
 ---

-Hi I'm Yannis, an experienced Project Manager, an aspired Data Analyst and a Lifelong Learner.
+Hi I'm Yannis, an experienced Project Manager, an passioned Data Analyst and a Lifelong Learner.

 ## Skills